Fact Sheet FS220

 Four of the 17 possible 17-year broods are referred to as "doubtful," "unimportant," and "almost extinct."
 Generally, brood survival depends on habitat survival.
 Forests, parks, estates, and areas undisturbed by construction (or soil and/or tree removal) usually retain their periodical cicada populations.
 However, cicada population density may vary from one emergence to another.
 Brood II and Brood X are the largest broods found in New Jersey.
 Their occurrence is listed in Table 1.
 Affected areas may be determined by reviewing newspaper records in local libraries or by visiting with people who were living in these areas at the time.

 Many interesting superstitions have evolved due to the usual spectacular emergence of periodical cicadas.
-American Indians thought the cicada's periodical appearance had an evil significance.
+Native Americans perceived the cicada's periodical appearance as signifying something evil.
 Early American colonists had never seen periodical cicadas so when cicadas appeared suddenly by the millions, they thought a "locust plague" had been visited upon them and thus the name "17-Year Locusts."

 Insecticide applications are usually not effective or warranted because new cicadas emerge every day and they can fly as far as 1/2 mile.
 The exception to this would be applications in nurseries to protect susceptible plants.
 In residential areas where cicadas have been previously abundant, postpone planting young shrubs and trees from spring until fall.
 Small trees and shrubs may be protected by covering them with an open-weave cloth.
 The cloth should be put in place as cicadas appear and should remain for about five weeks.